 The City of Melbourne is a public statutory body corporate under the Local Government Act 1989 (Vic).
 The City of Melbourne is based at the Melbourne Town Hall in Swanston Street from which it operates a range of facilities, services and administration functions at more than 30 other locations across Melbourne.

-The majority of the City of Melbourne staff work in the central city, however some staff members are located at other sites across the municipality.
-As at 30 June 2012, the City of Melbourne employed 1345 people.
+While most City of Melbourne staff work in the central city, some staff members are located at other sites across the municipality.
+At 30 June 2012, the City of Melbourne employed 1345 people, consisting of: